jakubtomsu/sds/README.md

 Array | `[dynamic]T` or `core:container/small_array` | Regular static array with dynamic number of elements (`[N]T` + `int` for length)
 Soa_Array | `#soa[dynamic]T` | Variant of `Array` with `#soa` backing buffer
 Pool | none |  A sparse array, which uses [Handles](#handles) to refer to elements.
 Deleted elements are kept in a free list.
 All operations are O(1).
 Overhead is one index and one generation counter per item.
-Indirect_Array | `map[Handle]T` | Uses a Pool to remap Handles into a regular linear array of values.
-All operations are O(1).
-Overhead is two indexes and one generation counter per item.
 Queue | core:container/queue | A simple ring-buffer based queue.
 Bit_Array | bit_set for >128 element support | Array of booleans stored as single bits.
 This can be useful in cases where `bit_set` is too small (>128 elements).